Nariman Point

 Nariman Point is a prominent downtown area of Mumbai in Maharashtra, India.
 Located on the southern tip of the Mumbai peninsula, at the end of the Mumbai's Marine Drive, Nariman Point houses some of India's prestigious business headquarters.
+Because of this, it is seen as the business district of Mumbai.

 It is bordered by Churchgate in North, Arabian Sea on West and South, by Colaba on East side.
 It is one of the tourist attractions of Mumbai due to its skyline, Arabian sea view, Marine drive and lots of luxury 5 star hotels, restaurants.